SuperCowPowers/chains/docs/examples.rst

 Lets Print some Packets
 =======================
 Printing packets is about the simplest chain you could have.
+It takes a

+- PacketStreamer() :py:class:`chains.sources.packet_streamer`
+- PacketMeta() :py:class:`chains.links.packet_meta`
+- ReverseDNS() :py:class:`chains.links.reverse_dns`
+- PacketPrinter() :py:class:`chains.sinks.packet_printer`

-It takes a PacketStreamer() source, a PacketMeta() link, and a PacketPrinter() sink.
-It links those together in a chain (see what I did there) and prints out the packets.
+We link these together in a chain (see what I did there) and we pull the chain.
+Pulling the chain will stream data from one component to another which only uses the memory required to hold one packet.
+You could literally run this all day every day for a year on your home network and never run out of memory.

 **Code from examples/simple_packet_print.py**